JonahLA/roguelike-prototyping/Docs/enemy-spawning-combat_implementation-plan.md

 - **Attack Visualization**: Clear attack ranges and timing

 ## Technical Debt
-- Refactor `PlayerController2D.OnMove` to use `InputActionReference` instead of relying on `PlayerInput` component's UnityEvent/SendMessage behavior for consistency and better C# control.
+- Refactor `PlayerMovementController.OnMove` to use `InputActionReference` instead of relying on `PlayerInput` component's UnityEvent/SendMessage behavior for consistency and better C# control.

 ## Implementation Steps